"Hawk, you know that I love you and all, but couldn't you…you know…hit me with something lighter and less threatening than a frying pan?"

 "Radar, you don't need to hide a terrible event like murder and conspiracy.
 Yes, I understand the need to transfer after such events happened.
 However, all transfers right now are subject to Major Floyd's jurisdiction.
-Deny it for now, I'll talk with her later.
+Deny it for now, but I'll talk with her later.
 Anything else?"

 "Nothing, Sir," Radar only replied, winking with much effort, like always.
-"I'll just file those papers you signed right now and take the copies of the ones you signed and file those, too or send them out."
+"I'll just file those papers you signed right now and take the copies of the ones you signed and file those too or send them out."

 "You do that," Colonel Potter said, their signal to pretend to do their normal routine, but to go through the file they retrieved.
 "I'll be here until you're done."

 Colonel Potter nodded, smiling broadly.
 "I'll check it later tonight, Radar, after finishing up my last reports.
 You go to bed.
-Be back here at six hundred hours so we can go over the paperwork again.
+Be back here at six hundred hours in the morning so we can go over the paperwork again.
 I think we missed something.
 I'm sure there's another supply form we need to fill out."

 "Good night, Radar.
 Remember, be here at six hundred hours."